Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/multi-geo-tenant-configuration.md

 **Sincronización de OneDrive cliente**:

-Confirme que el cliente de sincronización de OneDrive detecta automáticamente la ubicación geográfica de OneDrive para la Empresa al iniciar sesión.
-Si quiere descargar el cliente de sincronización, puede hacer clic en **Sincronización** en la biblioteca de OneDrive.
+Confirm that the OneDrive sync client automatically detects your OneDrive for Business geo location upon login.
+If you need to download the sync client, you can click **Sync** in the OneDrive library.

 **Aplicaciones de Office**:

-Para confirmar que tiene acceso a OneDrive para la Empresa, inicie sesión desde una aplicación de Office como Word.
-Abra la aplicación de Office y seleccione "OneDrive – \<TenantName\>".
-Office detectará la ubicación de OneDrive y mostrará los archivos que se pueden abrir.
+Confirm that you can access OneDrive for Business by logging in from an Office application, such as Word.
+Open the Office application and select "OneDrive – \<TenantName\>".
+Office will detect your OneDrive location and show you the files that you can open.

 **Uso compartido**:

-Pruebe el uso compartido de archivos de OneDrive.
-Confirme que el selector de personas muestra todos los usuarios de SharePoint Online independientemente de su ubicación geográfica.
+Pruebe a compartir archivos de OneDrive.
+Confirme que el selector de personas le muestra todos los usuarios de SharePoint Online independientemente de su ubicación geográfica.